Cody Bellinger Player Props: Cubs vs. Mariners

 Mariners Pitching Rankings

-- The 8.7 strikeouts per nine innings put together by the Mariners pitching staff ranks 19th in the league.
+- The Mariners pitching staff ranks 19th in the league with a collective 8.4 strikeouts per nine innings.

-- The Mariners' 3.17 team ERA ranks fifth across all MLB pitching staffs.
+- The Mariners have the ninth-ranked team ERA across all MLB pitching staffs (4.08).

-- The Mariners allow the third-fewest home runs in baseball (six total, 0.5 per game).
+- Mariners pitchers combine to give up eight home runs (0.7 per game), the fourth-fewest in the league.

-- Flexen (0-1) gets the starting nod for the Mariners, his second this season.
+- Gilbert (0-1) makes the start for the Mariners, his third of the season.

-- In his last appearance on Wednesday, the righty threw five innings against the Los Angeles Angels, allowing two earned runs while surrendering two hits.
+- His last appearance came on Friday against the Cleveland Guardians, when the righty threw four innings, surrendering three earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.